cafeibit/Azure-Data-Engineering/README.md

   *  To configure and enable Azure Synapse Link to interact with Azure Cosmos DB.
   *  To perform analytics against Azure Cosmos DB using Azure Synapse Link.
   *  to use the Synapse serverless SQL pools to query the Azure Cosmos DB data made available by Azure Synapse Link.
+  * <a href="../SynapseAnalytics/CosmosDB/README.md">Data Engineering with Azure Cosmos DB using Synapse Analytics</a>

 * To capture, store and analyze data in real-time or near-real time with features such as Azure Synapse Link, or through the integration of services such as Azure Stream Analytics and Azure Data Explorer.
   *  Azure Stream Analytics
   *  Azure Data Explorer